Any

 Using Any

-, be it implicitly or explicitly, disables type checking for an argument.
-The explicit annotation can be a useful in cases where you want to make it clear that you are giving flexibility in the type of a parameter.
+, be it implicitly or explicitly, disables type checking for a parameter.
+The explicit annotation can be a useful in cases where you want to make it clear that you are giving flexibility in the accepted type.

 Being too liberal with Any